 - Be sure to provide fresh water and pellets daily.

-Hint: Once a bird begins eating pellets, it's droppings will usually change from green to a brownish color.
+Hint: Once a bird begins to regularly eat pellets, its droppings will usually change from green to a brownish color.
 They may also become a little looser due to the extra water the bird drinks while eating a pelleted diet.

 Diane Burroughs, LCSW is a licensed psychotherapist trained in ABA therapy techniques.
 She specializes in anxiety disorders and nutrition for mental health.
 With over 30 years experience, in a range of settings, she’s created thousands of successful behavior plans to help turn around challenging behavior.
 She’s authored a number of books on supporting challenging behavior in birds.

 Hey there!
 Because of conscientious parrot caretakers like you we are able to continue to offer valuable, science-backed parrot wellness support that will help your feathered friend to thrive so that you can enjoy it for years to come.